 Returning to the tricky concepts of the past, a reconsideration of Bruner’s notion of the ‘spiral curriculum’ may be helpful.
 Bruner (1960, p.
 33) recognises the relationship between curriculum content and the pedagogical strategy of scaffolding when he argues that ‘any subject can be taught effectively in some intellectually honest form to any child at any stage of development’.
 As Brown et al. (2014) argue, ‘knowledge is sticky’: in other words, to consider just one aspect of their proposition, once you have grasped some concepts about time, it becomes easier to develop a more complex mental schema about past, present and future.
 Knowing more helps you to know more – remember Gosawmi’s argument that children learn like adults, but have less experience and less-developed metacognition.
 So it is through repeated discussion of ideas about the recent past and long ago, family history and national history, that children slowly develop their understanding of these difficult concepts.
 This points to the importance of effective curriculum design: we need to offer children engaging experiences that encourage them to explore the concept of the past, and we need to offer them regularly.
 We also need to bear in mind that just because children in the Early Years do not know as much as older children, they are not deficient versions of pupils higher up in the school system.
 The young child has an exceptional capacity to learn and can be viewed as ‘the most powerful learning machine in the universe’ (Gopnik et al., 1999, p.
 1).

-We also need to think about children who arrive in Early Years settings with limited life experiences, often because they are living in disadvantage.
-It is important to widen their horizons, as well as build on their interests.
+We also need to think about widening the horizons and life experiences of children as they arrive in Early Years settings, as well as building on their interests.
 In my current role, we plan carefully for children to have progressively richer experiences beyond the nursery school gate.
 We start with simple trips to the local park, shops and on buses – unfamiliar experiences for some children.
 As the year progresses, we visit different places of worship, the Olympic Park and the great museums in central London.
 Finally, there is our summer trip to the seaside.
 This had particular meaning for Ruby, a four-year-old who spent considerable periods of her time in nursery playing with baskets of shiny stones and shells, arranging them differently to create designs and pictures.
 She was first overwhelmed and then absolutely fascinated by all the stones she saw on the Essex shore.
 She spent almost a whole day holding them, stacking them up, throwing them into the sea and talking about them.